Back to blog

 • On-site personnel – everyone needs help sometimes.
 A charging site located at a service station with an employee can influence the choice between different charging sites.
 Of course, this is not always possible in the countryside or in places without settlements.

-Also, accessibility of the charging site and the width of parking spaces need to be noticed while planning.
-End users are different from each other – trucks, EVs and EVs with trailers.
-For that reason, there should be chance to drive through the parking place so that EV’s driver doesn’t need to reverse to the slot.
-Our time’s electric cars aren’t small, and often it is surprising how much space they need, even in the parking lot.
-Planning and building charging sites should also pay attention to immobilized people so that EV charging is comfortable and smooth for everyone.
+Also, accessibility of the charging site and the width of parking spaces need to be considered while planning.
+Each end user is different from the other – trucks, EVs and EVs with trailers.
+For that reason, it would be beneficial to have a drive-through parking spot so that an EV driver doesn’t always need to detach a trailer or reverse into the slot.
+Some electric cars are heftier than their gasoline counter parts, so it can be surprising how much space they need in a parking lot.
+Planning and building charging sites should take into account immobilized people as well, so that EV charging is comfortable and smooth for everyone.

 We at Kempower aim to create EV charging solutions for everyone, everywhere.
 Making charging safe and accessible is at the core of our strategy.
 We wish to hear your charging experiences and ideas on how we could make charging more user-friendly and safe.